 Course Schedule and Hours: This is a full-time, 6-week clinical experience.
-Students may be scheduled for any 6-week block from mid-May to the end of August depending on the availability of clinical sites.
+Students will be scheduled for a 6-week block from approximately the first week of April through the second week of May, depending on the availability of clinical sites.
 Daily hours may vary depending on the schedule and requirements of the clinical site to which the student is assigned.
-Students must complete a total of 240 hours (40 hours X 6 weeks)
+Students must complete a total of 240 hours (40 hours X 6 weeks).